Triple killer who murdered mother and two children in flat fire jailed

 “You were very angry, but it is only you who knows why you did this.”

+As Barrow was being taken down after hearing his sentence, people in the public gallery shouted “good” and “they should hang you”.

-She said Barrow had known the three were all home, asleep, and he knew they “would have no chance whatsoever”.
+The judge said Barrow had known the three were all home, asleep, and he knew they “would have no chance whatsoever”.

 “Seconds after you lit the fire you heard the fire alarm in the flat go off.
 You did nothing.